What is ADHD: Inattention, Hyperactivity & Impulsivity

 - Unspecified Attention-Deficit/Hyperactivity Disorder – used when the clinician doesn’t want to communicate the reasons why the criteria are not met

 So the diagnostic criteria are complicated and can require a large amount of information collection from multiple parties, including educational psychologists, parents, schools and relatives; you can then join the queue to see a specialist qualified to make a diagnosis.
-This means that the process can be very time consuming and take several months to work your way through the healthcare system.If you’d like more advice about the ADHD diagnostic process, interested in introductions to private practitioners who could help accelerate the process, or discover how effective treatment from BrainTrainUK can help you and your child, with or without a diagnosis, please call us today on 0207 118 0887.
+This means that the process can be very time consuming and take several months or even years to work your way through the healthcare system.If you’d like more advice about the ADHD diagnostic process, interested in introductions to private practitioners who could help accelerate the process, or discover how effective treatment from BrainTrainUK can help you and your child, with or without a diagnosis, please call us today on 0207 118 0887.

 Is ADHD real, or just a modern day creation?

 Research shows ADHD has a genetic element and is linked to a number of specific brain areas that function incorrectly.
 Some people don’t believe ADHD is ‘real’.
 It has even been reported that the so-called ‘inventor’ of ADHD said ‘ADHD is a prime example of a fabricated illness‘ on his deathbed.
 The original interview in German is here.